Table of Contents

 Why not build it themselves?

 As a Kubernetes-focused company, Thoras has deep expertise in the platform.
 Their engineering team lives and breathes Kubernetes every day.
-They know exactly what a robust testing infrastructure needs to do and they could have built their own from scratch.
+They know exactly what a serious testing infrastructure needs to do and they could have built their own from scratch.

-They gave it a lot of thought, but in the end, they chose to spend their precious Engineering cycles building features for their product and customers.
+They gave it a lot of thought, but in the end, they chose to spend their precious engineering cycles building features for their product and customers.

 "We absolutely could have built our own solution," Herrewig says.
 "But why do that when someone else has already done that?
 We can partner with them to short circuit all that work and focus more on delivering Thoras to our customers."